victorkirov/HaliteCSharpStarter/README.md

 1. Add a reference `using System.Diagnostics;` in MyBot.cs
 2. At the beginning of the main method in MyBot.cs, add the following line: `while(!Debugger.IsAttached);`
+3. At the end of the first line of the batch file which builds your bot, add ` /debug:full` so that it builds with the debug constant defined.
-3. Add a `-t` flag at the end of the execution of the simulation in runGame.bat to disable the timeout.
+4. Add a `-t` flag at the end of the execution of the simulation in runGame.bat to disable the timeout.
-4. Run the simulation.
+5. Run the simulation.
 At this point the simulation should freeze on the initialisation of the bot.
-5. Ensure that you have set a break point somewhere in your code.
+6. Ensure that you have set a break point somewhere in your code.
-6. In Visual Studio, in the toolbar click on `Debug>Attach to Process` and select MyBot.exe from the list
+7. In Visual Studio, in the toolbar click on `Debug>Attach to Process` and select MyBot.exe from the list
-7. Debug to your heart's desire.
+8. Debug to your heart's desire.